-How do Invisalign “Invisible Braces” work?
+How do Invisalign “invisible braces” work?

 The removable aligner tray system from Invisalign offers a way to straighten teeth without the need for fixed brackets and wires.
 The aligners apply pressure to your teeth in a carefully planned way to move them into the desired position.

 You'll need to change your aligners every two weeks, and step by step you'll notice a difference in your smile.
-You'll have an appointment every 4-8 weeks with your dentist so they can check your progress and provide you with your next sets of aligners.
+You'll have an appointment every 4-8 weeks with your dentist or orthodontist so they can check your progress and provide you with your next sets of aligners.
 The total length of your treatment will depend on how much correction your teeth require.

 One big benefit of invisible braces is they can be removed for 2-4 hours per day.
 This is partly to allow time for eating and cleaning, but it also means you can take them out for important meetings or big events.
 Removable braces allow you to brush and floss your teeth just as you would normally.

-Invisalign Lite vs. Full
+What's the difference between Invisalign Lite vs. Comprehensive?